sc-ventures/cloudbreak-documentation/docs/images.md

 ### Prepare the Image Catalog

 Once you've built the custom images, prepare your custom image catalog JSON file.
+Once your image catalog JSON file is ready, save it in a location accessible via HTTP/HTTPS.

 #### Structure of the Image Catalog JSON File